haloooloolo/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 #### Major Updates
-- Remove the now-obsolete RPIP-30 cycle factor and associated legacy reward calculation
+- The now-obsolete RPIP-30 cycle factor and associated legacy reward calculation is removed
 - For minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
 - For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned